JasonMai11/CodePath-Prework/README.md

 3. Implemented (Computer picks a different pattern the game is played each time, and changed button style)
 ![](http://g.recordit.co/B5CjTEgoDB.gif)

-4. Included a different background image for the game
+3. Implemented (Computer picks a different pattern the game is played each time, and changed button style)
 ![](http://g.recordit.co/tcoAGxOXzZ.gif)

 ## Reflection Questions